Carla Capponi: Post-war

 On 22 September 1944, Capponi married Rosario Bentivegna, with whom she had fought in the resistance.
 In 1945, she gave birth to a daughter named Elena.
 The couple later divorced in 1974.

 In 1953 she was elected to the Chamber of Deputies as a member of the Italian Communist Party.
 She served two terms, from 1953 to 1958 and later from 1972 to 1976.
 A few months before her death she published the memoirs "Con cuore di donna".
 She also served on the executive committee of the National Association of Italian Partisans until her death in 2000.
 The body was cremated and initially buried at the Verano cemetery.
 In 2014, her daughter Elena (who died the following year, in 2015, at 69 years of age), not having obtained the opportunity to bury her parents together, in 80 centimetres of earth in the non-Catholic cemetery of Rome at Testaccio, as desired by themselves, respected their will, as a second hypothesis, to have scattered their ashes in the Tiber river.

-Capponi was awarded the Gold Medal of Military Valour.
-She was one of only sixteen Italian women to be given this honour.
+Capponi one of only sixteen Italian women to be awarded the Gold Medal of Military Valour.